 The Internet has radically changed customer behavior, experiences and expectations.
 For many industries, the digital strategy today is business-critical and at the same time a difficult challenge.
-Our strategy focuses on the customer.
-By understanding the customers, we can identify their needs and how these can be supported by the services that the client provides or could provide – regardless of which channel the customer chooses.
+My strategy focuses on the customer.
+By understanding the customers, I can identify their needs and how these can be supported by the services that the client provides or could provide – regardless of which channel the customer chooses.

 The strategy follows a process where the client is involved in all stages: Current situation, Research and Insights, Hypotheses, Strategy plan and Implementation.

 Great design begins with creativity, responsiveness and goal focus.
 My work in graphic design covers the entire production process for digital or printed material – like front-end design, graphic profile, product packaging and marketing materials.

 I work in Illustrator, Photoshop, InDesign and After Effects.